hangjiaqi1/TVDRNet/README.md

   </tr>
 </table>

-**As illustrated in the figure, within TVDRNet, the parameters of the rendering camera undergo iterative optimization through the backpropagation of the loss gradient.
+**As illustrated in the figure, within TVDRNet, the parameters of the rendering camera（detailed in the Figure.
+D Focal Distance; E Elevation Angle; A azimuth Angle） undergo iterative optimization through the backpropagation of the loss gradient.
 This enables data-driven, adaptive convergence towards the optimal observation viewpoint**

 ---